Rules of the Game for Fozzy Football

 Pucks are slid at the target areas with the intention of having them stop on favorable outcomes.
 If a puck is slid towards the PASS targets and doesn’t reach the target area, this is considered SACKED -6.
 If the puck is slid toward the RUN targets and doesn’t reach the target area, this is considered STOPPED FOR A LOSS -2.

-If a puck is slid toward the PASS targets and comes to rest in the trough (off the end of the playing surface), in the center circle area, or otherwise not on an easily identifiable target, the result is INCOMPLETE.
-Likewise, if a puck is slid toward the RUN targets and comes to rest in the trough, in the center circle area, or otherwise not on an easily identifiable target, the result is NO GAIN.
+If a puck is slid toward the PASS targets and comes to rest in the trough (off the end of the playing surface), in the center circle target area, or otherwise not on an easily identifiable target, the result is INCOMPLETE.
+Likewise, if a puck is slid toward the RUN targets and comes to rest in the trough, in the center circle target area, or otherwise not on an easily identifiable target, the result is NO GAIN.

 FOURTH DOWN >